vbanai/Reinforcement-Learning/README.md

 TWIN-DELAYED DDPG PROJECT</br>
 </br>
 In this project I use the leading edge Twin-delayed DDPG (deep deterministic policy gradient) model in open AI Gym</br>
 environment, and check how it performs.
-In some open AI gym environments I couldn't create video on robot' performance.</br>
+In some open AI gym environments I couldn't create video on robot's </br>
-The Twin-Delayed3 is applied to environment having a continous action space, which means that the AI is</br>
+performance.
+The Twin-Delayed3 is applied to environment having a continous action space, which means that the </br>
-playing some continuous actions in a range of continous values.
+AI is playing some continuous actions in a range of continous values.